Positive education

 Positive education is an approach to education that draws on positive psychology's emphasis of individual strengths and personal motivation to promote learning.
-Unlike traditional school approaches in which teachers attempt to tailor their material to a mythical "average" student, and move the class altogether using the material through one teaching and testing style, positive schooling teachers use techniques that focus on the well-being of individual students.
+Unlike traditional school approaches, positive schooling teachers use techniques that focus on the well-being of individual students.
 Teachers use methods such as developing tailored goals for each student to engender learning and working with them to develop the plans and motivation to reach their goals.
 Rather than pushing students to achieve at a set grade level, seen through the emphasis of standardized testing, this approach attempts to customize learning goals to individual students' levels.
 Instead of setting students to compete against one another, learning is viewed as a cooperative process where teachers learn to respect their students and each student's input is valued.

 Theoretical approaches

 Several early psychologists and thinkers paved the way for the incorporation of positive psychology techniques, though they may not have yet been labeled as such, in the classroom.
 John Dewey was among the earliest advocates to impact the field of positive schooling.
 John Dewey recognized schools as primary institutions for the development of democracy.
 He opposed the repressive atmosphere of schools, especially elementary and secondary schools, and emphasized the importance of promoting learners' ability to absorb and recreate information in their minds.
 He put forth the idea of constructivism, which argues that individual learners should take information and creatively construct it according to their own personal capacities and views.
 This approach opposes the traditional view of education in which teachers pass down knowledge to the students through direct communication.
 In summary, Dewey's view of education, similar to progressive education implies that people learn best in environments that are applicable to the real world and that allow them to learn io890;op[ and practical problem solving.

 Maria Montessori, the originator of the Montessori system, put forth views relating to positive schooling as well.
 The Montessori system is largely based on the positive psychology principle of creativity.
 Creativity, known as one of the twenty-four character strengths, is offered with the freedom for children to choose how they learn, known as self-directed learning.
 Children are provided with hands-on materials, which not only inspires creativity, but also stimulates interest in learning, as children are able to express themselves through learning, rather than feeling forced to work in order to learn.